Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Abhay's Family Opposed

-Abhay Hanjura, who is from Jammu and hails from the family of Kashmiri pandits was opposed by his family, who are pure vegetarians to getting on with one such idea of building a meat startup.
+Abhay Hanjura, who is from Jammu and hails from a family of Kashmiri pandits was opposed by his family, who are pure vegetarians to getting on with one such idea of building a meat startup.
 However, as they didn't restrain him completely from meeting Vivek, the startup took its shape ultimately and grew to become a revolutionary meat brand.

 Late Deliveries